Zesuliwe17/Zesuliwe-s-projects/README.md

 # Zesuliwe-s-projects
 This repository showcases personal projects I’ve worked on during moments of curiosity and creativity.
-From experimenting with new technologies to solving differwnt challenges, these projects reflect my growth as a developer.
+From experimenting with new technologies to solving different challenges, these projects reflect my growth as a developer.
 Feel free to explore, contribute, and enjoy the journey of coding!

 1. Skating Guide